J-Rios/WiFiStatusLight/README.md

 - LED RED Blinking: Device connected but waiting for IP.
 - LED GREEN ON: Device connected and has IP, but no Internet connection.
 - LED BLUE ON: Device connected, with IP and Internet connection.
 Everything is OK.
+- LED PURPLE ON: Device is receiving an OTA update and is upgrading to new version.

 ### Notes:
 - Device ESP32.